robe1529/Final-Project/README.md

       - register
           Upon form validation, add new user to database and redirect them to their new homepage
       - user
+            Searches database for user and returns their profile, including avatar and posts
       - edit_profile
+            Handles database updating of user information (about info and username)
       - follow
+            Allows a user to follow another user, updating both partys' followers/following information on their pages and updating the database
       - unfollow
+            Does the above but undoes a follow
       - explore
+            Collects recent posts from other users from database to display
 8. List of Views and their short description:
       - _post
           Handles displaying a user's username and avatar along with their post